spacetelescope/stsynphot_refactor/docs/stsynphot/appendixb_specialkey.rst

 For :ref:`stsynphot-appendixb-acs` and :ref:`stsynphot-appendixb-wfc3`,
 the ``aper`` keyword is used to specify a circular aperture, given by its radius in arcseconds, to calculate the source counts within.
-If no aperture is given, calculations are done for an infinite aperture, which is also 5.5 arcsec or larger for ACS, and 2 arcsec or larger for WFC3.
+If no aperture is given, calculations are done for an infinite aperture, where the EE curves are normalized.
+For ACS WFC and HRC detectors, infinite aperture is defined at a radius of 5.5 arcsec where the EE value is 1.0.
+For ACS SBC, infinite aperture is defined at 4.0 arcsec.
+For WFC3 UVIS and IR detectors, infinite aperture is defined at a radius of 6.0 arcsec, where the EE is 1.0.

 This enables **stsynphot** to be more flexible and accurate, particularly for cases where red targets are observed at long wavelengths.